-MOST EARLY PRACTITIONERS of socially responsible investing (SRI) were limited to a single strategy known as negative screening.
+MOST EARLY PRACTITIONERS of sustainable and impact investing were limited to a single strategy known as negative screening.
 Simply put, this strategy avoided investing in companies connected to products considered harmful to society, like weapons or tobacco.
-Portfolios constructed using negative screening often underperformed broader stock indexes, leading SRI to be viewed as a niche strategy, one more suitable for investors who were willing to accept lower investment returns in order to invest according to their values.
+Portfolios constructed using negative screening often underperformed broader stock indexes, leading sustainable investing to be viewed as a niche strategy, one more appropriate for investors who were willing to accept lower investment returns in order to invest according to their values.

 Growth in corporate sustainability disclosures (see exhibit 1) and other ESG factors has allowed investors and independent rating agencies, along with academics and stock exchanges, to form increasingly reliable assessments of the risks and opportunities associated with ESG issues and their effect on company performance.
 While some challenges remain in regard to evaluating sustainability reporting, organizations such as the Sustainable Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI) have developed important sustainability reporting standards that can provide guidance to reporting companies.

 Source: Governance & Accountability Institute, Inc. 2019.

 As sustainability reporting has grown, stakeholders have helped create a reinforcing cycle that has helped improve the depth of ESG reporting (see exhibit 2).
 Here’s how it has often worked: Investment managers, institutional investors and others, finding available ESG data useful yet limited, have engaged with companies to improve corporate disclosure.
 Examples of this include expanding the kind of information released and heightening data accuracy.
 Third-party organizations have then created guidelines on sustainability standards and ESG metrics that reinforce the cycle.